 No health insurance?
-How to follow-up after a skin cancer screening
+How to follow-up after a skin cancer check

-Have you just had a free skin cancer screening and been told that you have a spot on your skin that could be skin cancer?
+Have you just had a free skin cancer check and been told that you have a spot on your skin that could be skin cancer?

 If you do NOT have health insurance, you can still get medical care.
 In fact, getting medical care is important because:

-People of all colors get skin cancer, so it’s important to get screened.
+People of all colors get skin cancer, so it’s important to get your skin checked.

 2 ways to get medical care without health insurance